Hurricane Edna: Aftermath

 Throughout New England, 20 counties were declared states of emergency.
 After the storm, Southern New England Telephone sent a crew of 100 workers in 50 trucks to Maine to assist in restoring power.
 Power was quickly restored, and in some places the outages were less severe than during Carol.
 For only the third time in its history, the Portland Evening Express was not delivered due to the storm.
 Most primary roads were re-opened by two days after the storm, although rural areas and rail lines took longer to repair.
 There was a temporary travel ban for all but emergency vehicles in Maine due to washed out roads.
 Affecting densely populated portions of the state, Edna struck the day before the governor race between Republican Burton M. Cross and Democratic Edmund Muskie.
 Before the election, politicians commented how a suppressed turnout as a result of the storm would benefit Muskie, in a state where no Democrat had won governorship since 1934.
-Muskie ultimately won the election in a close race, which saw a lower turnout than 1950, likely due to Edna suppressing the rural, Republican turnout.
+Muskie ultimately won the election in a close race, which saw a lower turnout than 1950, due in part to Edna suppressing the rural, Republican turnout.

 After a survey from the Federal Civil Defense Administration described damage as "tremendous", President Dwight Eisenhower declared portions of Maine as a disaster area, which allocated federal funding for relief.
 The president also authorized additional aid to Rhode Island and Massachusetts due to additional damage there from Edna.

-Due to the severity of the storm, the name Edna was retired after this usage, for ten years before it was reintroduced for the 1968 season.
-At the 1969 Interdepartmental Hurricane Conference, it was proposed that the names Edna, Carol, and Hazel be permanently retired because of their importance to the research community.
-Despite the proposal, the name Edna was added to the 1972 naming list, but was ultimately unused.
+Due to the severity of the hurricane, the name Edna was removed from the tropical storm naming list for 10 years.
+The name was reused in the 1968 season, but was permanently retired in the spring of 1969, as the 1954 hurricane was still an active subject of research.
+None the less, Edna appeared once again on the 1972 naming list, but ultimately went unused.
+The name will never be used again for another Atlantic hurricane.

-In Popular Culture
+In popular culture

 In 1954 E.B.
 White published in The New Yorker "The Eye of Edna," a witty satire that pokes gentle fun at radio announcers who seem to enjoy the hurricane and make exaggerated predictions of its speed and strength.